PurdueElectricRacing/PERterpreter/README.md

     - with this, the interpreter does not allow forward declarations / prototyping.
 It is not intended to be a full featured programming language, and as such having overly complex and interdependent code is discouraged
 - tests are not callable from other tests / routines, but routines can be callable from other tests and routines
 - string literals can be either "" or ''
-- values which come in the form of a buffer (aka an array) will be converted to strings to be stored in the global response object
-  - this is for ease of comparisons
 - global variables must be declared at the top of the file
 - routines must be declared after global var decls, and before test decls
-- CAN message objects have [] and .length operators
+- Byte array objects have [] and .length operators
   - [] is used to access bytes at the specified index
-  - .length is used to specify the DLC for a CAN frame
+  - .length is used to specify the last byte of the array
     - by default this will be assumed to be the number of bytes in the initial declaration
+    - Note: it is possible to extend the length of the array by incrementing the length.
+Doing this will add the additional bytes to the end, initialized to 0.
 - The keyword `ELAPSED_MS` can be accessed like a variable to get the current elapsed time (approx.) in milliseconds.
   - This is not a variable, and is not writable.
 If you try to write to it, nothing will happen.
 - a maximum execution time for a test / routine can be specified using the `set-timeout` function.